Jin-Linhao/uavs/README.md

 When you install opencv2.4.9, Please remember to ENABLE NONFREE MODULE and DISABLE CUDA MODULE.

+when you compile and it says can not load nonfree module, please run:

+sudo ldconfig -v

 # 1. Quickstart / Minimal Setup